arkency/posts/posts/2014-10-02-what-you-should-know-about-using-uuid-in-activerecord-with-postgresql.md

 - These tables can be extended by the user.
 - Traditional database systems can only be extended by changing source code or by loading modules written by the DBMS vendor.

 So not only we get a possibility to create our own extensions, but we get a bunch of useful features out of the box as well.
-Let's see some of them in action right now.
+Let's see one of them in action right now.

 ## Setup